 Log their hours (if using time tracking)

 Project Managers can do everything that Members with edit access can.
-They also have the ability to:
+You can assign them to manage as many projects as you need.
+They also can:

 Create new projects